MicrosoftDocs/customer-insights/ci-docs/data/export-destinations.md

 There are two main types of exports:

-- **Data-out exports** let you export any type of table available in Customer Insights.
+- **Data-out exports** let you export any type of table available in Dynamics 365 Customer Insights - Data.
 The tables that you select for export are exported with all data fields, metadata, schemas, and mapping details.
-- **Segment exports** let you export segment tables from Customer Insights.
+- **Segment exports** let you export segment tables from Customer Insights - Data.
 For individual consumers (B-to-C), segments represent a list of customer profiles.
 For businesses (B-to-B), [segments can represent a list of accounts or contacts](segment-builder.md#create-a-new-segment-with-segment-builder).
 When configuring the export, you select the included data fields, depending on the target system you are exporting data to.

 ### Segment exports